geicibarham/Geiciane-sum/planning.md

 <li>Creating a state for an array to be saved to local storage</li>
 <li>Every time the user gets the question correctly, the score would increase by 5</li>
 <li>those numbers would be pushed to that initial array, which would also have to be converted to a string since local storage only allows strings</li>
-<li>Use the use Effect hook to get the score from local storage and display it on the page.</li>
+<li>Use the use Effect hook to first convert the data from local storage to a Javascript object, then get the score from local storage and display it on the page.</li>
 </ul>
 </p>